UNSW-BINF/BINF_tut/lessons/installunix.md

 # Installing software on Unix/Linux:

+## Installing VSCode:
+- Go to the VSCode home page and it should automatically detect your OS and give you a download link.
+- You can also go to the downloads page and choose from there.
+- Choose the “.deb” package.
+- Once it is downloaded, open a Terminal and go to your Downloads directory.
+- Type `sudo dpkg -i code_1.63.2-1639562499_amd64.deb` to install it.
+-
 ## Installing R:
-*Please make sure you install the latest version of R (R version 4.3.1).*
+*Please make sure you install the latest version of R (R version 4.6.1).*
 - Go to http://cran.r-project.org/
 - Click on `Download R for Linux`
 - Click on the directory that matches your OS (debian, redhat, suse or ubuntu)